 Fires Can Cause Both Property Damage and Personal Injury

 During the past two wildfire seasons in Nevada, record numbers of acres have been consumed by flames.
 Changing weather patterns have contributed to a rise in the destructive potential of fires.
 When shrubs and grasses proliferate during wet winters, they become kindling for wildfires during dry summers, leading to catastrophic fire seasons.
 These fires can overtake wide expanses of land in an instant.
 These dry conditions can also make fires in residential neighborhoods more likely to occur, especially where homeowners fail to clear dry brush or kindling away from the areas around their homes.

 Often, fires are started by individuals, either negligently or deliberately.
 With thorough investigation and analysis by fire experts, these individuals can be located and brought to account for their careless or cruel behavior through both criminal charges and civil claims for money damages.
-Nevada’s fire injury lawyers at Bertoldo, Baker, Carter & Smith can help you recover for burn injuries that result from negligence or arson by investigating your claims and filing a personal injury lawsuit on your behalf.
+Nevada’s fire injury lawyers at Bertoldo, Baker, Carter, Smith & Cullen can help you recover for burn injuries that result from negligence or arson by investigating your claims and filing a personal injury lawsuit on your behalf.
 Contact our Las Vegas offices today for a no-cost analysis of your case.